JJia24/wikipedia-viewer/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/royalphalanx/pen/GEYrPr.
+A wikipedia viewer created as part of my learning in FreeCodeCamp.